What To Wear And What To Bring

 June and July are certainly the most temperate months and you can expect long days of sunshine and temperatures that could get as low as the high 50’s and as warm as the mid-’80s.
 Although, we’ll tell you that an 85 degree Alaska day feels pretty darn hot for some reason.
 With a 35-degree potential temperature swing, and possibly some rain it’s really important to plan on layers.
 Layers, layers, layers.
 Layers you can take off and layers you can put on.

 It’s also important to consider the ranges of the different trips that you have planned.
 If you’re doing a salt-water excursion and would like to spend some of the transit time on the deck of the boat you can expect some water-splash and boats traveling at 25 mph across the water can be a little chilly.
 You’d be advised to bring waterproof gloves, a hat, layers for warmth, and a raincoat.

 Pack smart!
 If you can get your gear into a carry-on on that mean on your return trip your checked baggage allowances can be used for frozen fish boxes.

 So, while there is a lot of extremes to consider we’ve put together a list for you to review.

-Waders/Boots: These are a necessity and there’s really no getting around it.
+- Waders/Boots: As a resort guest we provide all the equipment you need for fishing.
+This includes waders/boots, rods/reels, nets, experienced quality guides and more.
+Waders and boots are a necessity and there’s really no getting around it.
 When you’re fishing with us we provide hip waders, rods, reels, tackle, and any bait & lures we may need.
 Unfortunately, these items are both a bit bulky and expensive.
 A local Soldotna business, Alaska Boat Rental, rents chest waders for $20.00 per day and rods for $20.00 per day.
 Waders/Boots can also be purchased for around $160.00 for a low end set that will get you through your vacation if you don’t want to travel with such bulky items.